agile-ts/documentation/docs/Interfaces.md

 ## `RuntimeJobConfigInterface`

-The `RuntimeJobConfigInterface` is used in the creation and configuration of the `Runtime Job`.
+The `RuntimeJobConfigInterface` is used in the creation and configuration of a `Runtime Job`.
 Here is a Typescript Interface for quick reference.
 However, each property is explained in more detail below.
 ```ts